Flight-Free-UK/flight_free_uk_website/source/posts/is-it-better-to-be-vegan-or-give-up-flying.html.markdown

 ---
 ## Many headlines say that ‘giving up meat and dairy is the biggest single thing you can do for the planet.’

-### Reducing your intake of animal products is a terrific way to lower your emissions, but is it really as simple as to say it’s the best?
+#### Reducing your intake of animal products is a terrific way to lower your emissions, but how does it compare to giving up flying?

-We’re here to look at the numbers and determine how much impact we can all have when it comes to our lifestyle choices.

-Before we carry on, we want to say that **all** actions to reduce emissions are valid and important, from switching your lightbulbs to giving up flying.
+It's important to say that **all** actions to reduce emissions are valid and impactful, including in how we eat and travel.
 The aim here is not to discourage people from taking a particular action, or to say that one is ‘better’ than the other, but to crunch some numbers and see why we draw the conclusions that we do.

 #### So let’s have a look at the statistics: